tszheichoi/awesome-sensor-logger/README.md

 - recording time: The start time of the recording in UTC.
 - platform: Either iOS or Android.

+### When to Use Uncalibrated Data
+Sensor Logger gives you the option to log raw, uncalibrated data from the accelerometer, gyroscope and magnetometer.
+Calibrated data is always logged.
+The raw stream is useful for performing lower-level post-processing or custom sensor fusion.
+If in doubt, *always* use the calibrated version unless you have a good reason not to.

 ### Plotting Data
 Use `pandas` to import `.csv` and convert timestamps.
 Use Plotly to visualise data interactively.
 Here, we show the acceleration experienced by a user during a roller coaster ride.
 ```